-- Tournament type (Swiss, Swiss plus single-elimination top cut, etc.) - Tournament format (Standard, Expanded, etc.) - Number of rounds - Number of minutes per round - Match format (Single Game or Best of Three) - Top cut, if applicable - Tournament staff, especially the Head Judge(s) - Any breaks during the tournament
+- Tournament type (Swiss, Swiss plus single-elimination top cut, etc.) - Tournament format (Standard, Expanded, etc.) - Number of rounds - Number of minutes per round - Match format (Single Game or Best of Three) - Start time for the tournament and any delays that may impact the start time - Top cut, if applicable - Tournament staff, especially the Head Judge(s) - Any breaks during the tournament